Baby Buff Ducklings

 Colors: The word "buff" denotes a rich, brown color.
 Both the sexes have similarly colored plummage, with orangy-yellow legs and feet.
 The female has a brownish bill, while the drake's is yellow.

-Status: The American Livestock Breeds Conservancy classifies the Buff Duck as Threatened, meaning there are fewer than seven primary breeding flocks.
+Livestock Conservancy Status: Threatened, meaning there are fewer than seven primary breeding flocks.

 Body Type: The Buff is a medium sized duck, with a long neck and a graceful body.